chandrachunduru/Echo360-Downloader---Chrome-Extension/README.md

-# Echo360 Downloader
+# Echo360 Downloader Chrome Extension for Canvas

-A Chrome extension to grab MP4s and audio from Echo360 lectures, and downloads them straight to your device.
+A Chrome extension to grab MP4s and audio from Echo360 lectures - Canvas LMS Only- and downloads them straight to your device.

 I took this class in college that I really liked but didn't go to enough lecture for it, so after the semester was over I figured I would watch all the lectures on my own time.
 I asked my professor if they could enable the 'download' feature for the Echo360 lectures, which a lot of my other classes do.
 However, they said they don't feel like it and blah blah.
 So I said bet, and did a whole lot of sniffing around to find out how to do it myself.
-With my creativity and passion to try new things, especially things that frustrate me, I used the directional support of ChatGPT to develop a Google Chrome Extension that downloads any Echo360 Lecture, with very minimal user setup.
+With my creativity and passion to do the unthinkable, I used the directional support of ChatGPT to develop a Google Chrome Extension that downloads any Echo360 Lecture, with very minimal user setup.

 Please, if you have questions OR it doesn't work for you or your school - Please create an issue on Github and I will address it ASAP.
 Thank you!
 And I hope this helps.. and works lol.